IainStevenson/docker.multi.service.reverse.proxy/src/network.md

 container-to-container communications through thier deterministic hostnames.

 Container-to-container communications;
-* (A) are (mediated) proxied by the proxy service if address configurations use the the domain name mystore.local and application base paths.
+* (A) are (mediated) proxied by the proxy service if addresses use the the main domain  ```mystore.local``` and application base paths. e,g, https://mystore.local/api
-* (B) are direct if the address configurations use the actual host name for the service e.b. api.miconsent.local
+* (B) are direct if the addresses use the actual sub-domain host name for the service e.b. https://api.mystore.local/api

 ## Network topology